geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Monitor_Office_365.md

 7. Select the **X** in the upper right-hand corner of the page to close the **Contact support** window.

-8. Since this is the end of Lab 3, close Internet Explorer and any other applications that you may have open (such as PowerShell).
-Leave your LON-DC1 VM open for the next lab.
+8. Leave your LON-DC1 VM open for the next lab.
 ‎
 ‎